 National Women and Girls HIV/AIDS Awareness Day Fact Sheet

-In 2019, there were almost 37,000 new HIV diagnoses.
-Women accounted for 19% of these new diagnoses, with the highest cases among women ages 25 to 44.2
+In 2019, out of the almost 35,000 new HIV diagnoses, women accounted for 18% of these cases.
+Most of the diagnoses were among women ages 25 to 44.2

-Disparities in HIV continue as Black or African American women continue to be disproportionately affected by HIV.
-In 2019, Black or African American women accounted for 54% of the new HIV diagnoses.2
+Although HIV diagnoses decreased among women overall from 2015 to 2019, disparities in HIV continue as Black or African American women continue to be disproportionately affected by HIV.
+In 2019, Black or African American women accounted for 54% of the new HIV diagnoses.1

-Diagnoses among women are primarily attributed to heterosexual sexual contact (84%) or injection drug use (16%).2
+Diagnoses among women were primarily attributed to heterosexual sexual contact (84%) or injection drug use (16%).

 What is National Women and Girls HIV/AIDS Awareness Day?